Addiction Counselors in Cody

 - In the context of a civil commitment proceeding, where an immediate threat

-- Where the client alleges mental or emotional damages in a civil litigation,
+- Where the client alleges mental or emotional damages in civil litigation

 or otherwise places his/her mental or emotional state in issue in any

-- Where the patient or client is examined pursuant to court order; or
+- Where the patient or client is examined pursuant to a court order

 - In the context of investigation and hearings brought by the patient or